-This semester we are continuing a new and exciting online course review project in partnership with Henry County.
+This semester we are continuing an exciting online course review project in partnership with Henry County.
 This is an authentic, field-based, online learning experience that should prove to be very valuable and enlightening.
 Your grade for the project will be based on completing specific readings, discussions, review instruments, virtual meetings, and other requirements as outlined in CourseDen.
 Participation in this project constitutes a large portion of your grade.
-However, since this is still technically a pilot project, please know that effort on your part counts for a lot and that I, and you, will need to be flexible as we will be adapting as we go along.
 I will also depend heavily upon your feedback and input for project improvements.